-If possible, you should restore your Wordpress website to an earlier point, when it was not hacked.
-You can access the Wordpress website restoration steps here.
+If possible, you should restore your WordPress website to an earlier point, when it was not hacked.
+You can access the steps to backup and restore wordpress manually here.
 If you are able to restore your website, there's a good chance that you'll have your site back up and running soon.However, the downside can still be that you risk losing blog posts, new comments, etc.In this case, you still may want to manually remove the hack, depending on the length of the hack time and amount of content you have.

 Hackers often hide their backdoor in themes and plugins in

 WordPress websites.
 You should look at your WordPress website and

 delete any inactive WordPress themes and plugins.
 You can learn

 hack.
 Once you have deleted the plugins, you should rescan your

 WordPress website to get an updated list of issues.
 Our free and

 the status of all of the core WordPress files to tell you where

 the hack may be occuring..
 Once you have deleted the plugins, you